arkorty/osborne-client/README.md

-# TextRT
+# Room

-TextRT is a real-time collaborative text editor built using WebSockets, designed to enable multiple users to edit text simultaneously.
+Room is a real-time collaborative text editor built using WebSockets, designed to enable multiple users to edit text simultaneously.
 The application provides a seamless experience for users to collaborate and share ideas in real time.

 ## Features

 - **Real-Time Collaboration**: Multiple users can edit the same document simultaneously, with changes reflected instantly.